 If you have a Special Enrollment Period, you can change plans 2 ways:

-If you don’t qualify for a Special Enrollment Period, you must wait for the next Open Enrollment period in the fall of 2015 to change Marketplace plans for 2016.
+If you don’t qualify for a Special Enrollment Period, you must wait for the next Open Enrollment to change Marketplace plans for 2016.
+The Open Enrollment period for 2016 is November 1, 2015 to January 31, 2016.

 You can cancel a Marketplace plan without replacing it at any time.
 But there are important things to consider before you do this.